The-Black-Pig/XOR_checksum/README.md

 <b>Now the theory</b>

-XOR or exclusive OR as it is properly called, only produces a 1 if there is a difference between the respective bits of two bytes and zero(0) if the respective bits have the same value.
+XOR or exclusive OR as it is properly called, produces a 1 if there is a difference between the respective bits of two bytes and zero(0) if the respective bits have the same value.

 Example:
-1010 and 0111 produces 1101 because, from the left, bits 1, 2 and 4 are different, and bits 3 the same.
+1010 and 0111 results in 1101 because, from the left, bits 1, 2 and 4 are different, and bits 3 the same.

 So, how do we get a checksum of 106 in the demo sketch, for the word "arduino"?